andreasdominik/Susi/Doc/install.md

 More information about all entries is given in the file.

+#### Standard configuration

+Most parameters in the configuration file are by default set to resonable values and are self-explaining.
+* specify a language in 2-letter-code
+* select a name for the assistant
+* go through the file and double-check or adapt paths if necessary.

 #### Configuration for all daemons

 All daemons share some config entries: